-Mutation screening consists of using a skin cell sample to look for any defects in the 15 known genes associated with FA.
+Mutation screening consists of using a skin cell sample to look for any defects in the 19 known genes associated with FA.

 In amniocentesis, a doctor uses a needle to remove fluid from the amniotic sac that contains the unborn baby.
 The fluid is tested for the presence of FA genes.

-Short-term treatment methods could include:
+Short-term treatment methods for FA can include:

 - a yearly bone marrow test

-- cancer/tumor screening
+- cancer or tumor screening